Prepare Your Business for Spring Storm Season

 Consider installing roof strapping, if possible, and add supports to brace weak areas in structures.
 In certain areas of the country, businesses might want to consider installing impact-rated windows.

 Prepare Employees to Act

 Where should employees go if a tornado warning is issued?
 Make sure the shelter area(s) is safe and large enough to accommodate everyone.
 Put emergency supply kits in place, and refresh the contents as needed.
-The Federal Emergency Management Agency (FEMA) and the U.S. Small Business Administration offer an emergency supplies checklist for small and large companies to consider.

 Next, create an emergency action plan that answers the following questions:

 - Who will be responsible for monitoring the weather?